rwilliams/jrubywiki/Calling-Java-From-JRuby.md

 * `java_object` returns the underlying Java object.
 This is useful for reflection.
 * `java_send` overrides JRuby's dispatch rules and forces the execution of a named Java method on a Java object.
 This is useful for Java methods, such as `initialize`, with names that conflict with built-in Ruby methods.
 More below. _Added in JRuby 1.4_
 * `java_method` retrieves a bound or unbound handle for a Java method to avoid the reflection inherent in `java_send`.
 More below. _Added in JRuby 1.4_
+* `java_alias` aliases a specific method name and signature to a new Ruby method name

 Calling masked or unreachable Java methods with `java_send`
 -----------------------------------------------------------